jina-ai/jina/.github/CODE_REVIEW_GUIDELINES.md

 **Interface segregation**

-Do not create lengthy interfaces, instead split them into smaller interfaces based on the functionality.
-The interface should not contain any dependencies (parameters), which are not required for the expected functionality.
+Do not create lengthy interfaces.
+Instead, split them into smaller interfaces based on the functionality.
+The interface should not contain any dependencies (parameters) which are not required for the expected functionality.

 **Dependency Injection**

-Do not hardcode the dependencies, instead inject them.
+Inject dependencies instead of hard-coding them.